Skip to content

 An Interview With [NAME REDACTED], 2024 Medlympic Champion

 Written by Ara Downey.
-Edited by Monika M. Please note, NAME asked for their name to be redacted to preserve their social standing.
-With the 2024 Medlympics coming to an end, I had the pleasure of sitting down with NAME, who was recently named the all-around Phase 1 MediSeptathlon champion
+Edited by Monika M. NB: At the request of the champion, their name has been withheld to preserve their social standing.
+With the 2024 Medlympics coming to an end, I had the pleasure of sitting down with NAME, who was recently named the all-around Phase 1

 Continue Reading